nilqed/clips_jaxmate/README.md

 What is [CLIPS](https://en.wikipedia.org/wiki/CLIPS)?

-Using a variant of [JaxMaTe](https://github.com/nilqed/jaxMaTe) tailored to the [Pure programming language](https://github.com/agraef/pure-lang).
+Using a variant of [JaxMaTe](https://github.com/nilqed/jaxMaTe) tailored to CLIPS/COOL.
 ## Quick install

 Required: